microsoft/d365bcdv/samples/Virtual Tables/Power Pages/Preview/README.md

 1. (OPTIONAL) On Power Pages maker portal, make virtual Business Central tables editable as Power Pages subgrids.
 See [Enable edit mode on Power Pages subgrids](#editsubgrid) section below.

 ## <a name="connect"></a>Connect Business Central online to Dataverse
-To connect your Business Central environment to a Dataverse environment, on which you want to make your Business Central tables available as virtual tables, follow these steps:
+To connect your Business Central environment to a Dataverse environment, in which you want to make your Business Central tables available as virtual tables, follow these steps:
 1. On [Business Central app](https://businesscentral.dynamics.com/), select the **Settings** icon, **Assisted setup** item, and **Set up a connection to Dataverse** item to open the **Dataverse Connection Setup** dialog.
 1. On that dialog, flip the **Enable virtual tables and events** switch on, and select the **Next** button.